Why is diabetes a risk to your feet?

 If you walk barefoot you risk injuring your feet by stubbing your toes and standing on sharp objects which can damage the skin.

-Check your shoes
+Check your footwear

 Check the bottom of your shoes before putting them on to make sure that nothing sharp such as a pin, nail or glass has pierced the outer sole.
-Also, run your hand inside each shoe to check that no small objects such as small stones have fallen in.
+Also, run your hand inside each shoe to check that no small objects, such as small stones, have fallen in.
+Any objects that are inside your footwear or have pierced the outer sole can put your feet at risk of injury.

 SHARE